leerobinsonp/TaskOrganizer/README.md

 # TaskOrganizer

-This is a task organiser.
+This is a task organiser that will be written in Python.
 (Well it will be.
 This is a work in progress).

 Notes
 http://www.morgantechspace.com/2013/08/how-to-read-data-from-csv-file-in-c.html